top of page

 • Spot leaks early - By monitoring individual fixtures, the system can quickly identify leaks, even small ones, and prevent water waste.

-• Encourage mindful usage - When people see how much water they use, they’re more likely to save water.
+• Encourage mindful water usage - When people see how much water they use, they’re more likely to save water.

 • Detect overuse - If water use is unusually high, the system can flag it so action can be taken.